- Military Basics

 Make your home accessible.

-An accessible home is one with modifications that lets an individual with disabilities do what he or she wants and needs to do, as independently as possible.
+An accessible home is one with modifications that lets an individual with disabilities do what they want and need to do, as independently as possible.
 Service members or veterans with disabilities may be eligible for assistance under one or more Department of Veterans Affairs programs.
 Military OneSource highlights some government and community resources that can provide financial and technical assistance for home modifications to allow for more comfort at home.

 - Home Modification Resources for Wounded Warriors